Analysis | Why Even With Vaccines, Covid Will Always Be With Us

 2. What’s elimination?

 It’s when efforts to suppress an outbreak have resulted in zero new cases of a disease or infection in a defined area over a sustained period.
 There’s no official definition of how long that should be.
 One proposal is to make it 28 days, corresponding to twice as long as the outer range of SARS-CoV-2’s incubation period -- the time between infection and the appearance of symptoms.
 Some countries, such as New Zealand, have achieved zero new cases for lengthy periods using border closures, lockdowns and diligent case detection and isolation.
-During a pandemic, which is an outbreak of a new infection across continents, sustaining elimination of any infectious disease nationwide is challenging, if not impossible, because of the threat of the virus re-entering the country from infected international travelers.
+But as that country has showed, sustaining nationwide elimination of any infectious disease is challenging, if not impossible, because of the threat of the virus re-entering the country from infected travelers.

 3. Will vaccines eliminate Covid-19?